cybercongress/cybercongress/site/content/post/cosmos-proposal.md

 Search in the new paradigm cannot be free.
 No way.
 You are either a client or a product.
 We have allocated [10% in the Genesis](https://cyber.page) (8% to Ethereum, 1% to Cosmos and 1% to Urbit) for evaluation purposes, but others have to make a choice for themselves.
 In the beginning, it’s better not to think of Cyber as the miracle which solves the problems of all the poor in the world, but rather as a premium social search, for those who care about future, privacy and quality.

 The third problem is scalability (again).
-Unlike Bitcoin and Ethereum we have some aces up the sleeve: an architecture that is perfectly scalable, both horizontally (Internet Knowledge Protocol on top of IBC) and vertically (more GPU cards, FPGAs, Asics, etc).
+Unlike Bitcoin and Ethereum we have some aces up the sleeve: an architecture that is perfectly scalable, both horizontally (Internet Knowledge Protocol on top of IBC) and vertically (more GPU cards, FPGAs, ASICs, etc).
 We remind you that Ethereum was purposefully created as a very expensive shared calculator.
 One more time we have to jump a wave right now: the earlier we start cyberlinking, the earlier we will win this hidden war.

 ## People

 Who are we?
 We are primary, the generation who was born on the edge of the new millennium: humans who believe in math, cryptographic proofs and Nash equilibria.
 For us, country flags are the symbols of private corporations backed by nothing else but by paper tokens, gun-enforced laws, borders, censorship and tanks armed with the horde of early web companies who technologically support their unprovable beliefs.
 Those beliefs lead us to a genetic dead-end, covered by the lack of freedom on an incinerated planet.
 The Orwell-style future they are trying to create is not the future we choose.

-## Action

-By [voting `yes` on this proposal I support the [Takeoff of the Superintelligence](https://cyber.page/episode-1) on the 20000000 block and collective investment into CYB by Cosmos Hub.

-If this proposal is successful and stands for more demand from the public, we will open another proposal using the community pool.
-However, anyone can participate in [Game of Links](https://cyber.page/gol/takeoff) or [Takeoff](https://cyber.page/gol) independently.
-If you have question you can ask them either on [Cyber topic on Cosmos forum](https://forum.cosmos.network/t/cyber-a-decentralized-google-for-provable-and-relevant-answers) or [Cyber forum](https://ai.cybercongress.ai).